Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 end
 ```

-The first thing to note is the use of two different assignment operators within the body of
+The first important observation is the use of two different assignment operators within the
-the `@tensor` call.
-The regular assignment operator `=` stores the result of the tensor
+body of the `@tensor` call.
+The regular assignment operator `=` stores the result of the
-expression in the right hand side in an existing tensor `D`, whereas the 'definition'
+tensor expression in the right hand side in an existing tensor `D`, whereas the 'definition'
 operator `:=` results in a new tensor `E` with the correct properties to be created.
-However, the contents of `D` and `E` will be equal.
+Nonetheless, the contents of `D` and `E` will be equal.

 Following Einstein's summation convention, that contents is computed in a number of steps
 involving the three primitive tensor operators.
 In this particular example, the first step